PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit moves inverse-Transpose cleanup around the expanded MUL/ADD/PRELU QDQ form out of the lowerer into the Torch/TensorFlow- free `quantized_activation` owner.
-One differential `ModelIRGraphIndex` supplies candidate and linear-consumer lookup, indexed side-constant and DQ/Q edge updates, and batch removal of both Transposes without rebuilding consumers after a match.
-HardSigmoid and expanded PReLU now share a mutation-free constant-remap planner and indexed applier while retaining their different buffer-eligibility contracts.
+The latest implementation unit moves quantized logistic-gated MUL inverse-Transpose cleanup out of the lowerer into a dedicated Torch/ TensorFlow-free `quantized_gate` owner.
+One differential `ModelIRGraphIndex` supplies post candidates, producer traversal, strict branch consumers, both DQ rewires, canonical Q-output selection, alias-consumer replacement, and batch removal of the pre/post Transposes.
+Single and multi-post forms share the same owner without rebuilding producer or consumer maps.
 Graphs without Transposes build no index.
-Exact inverse-perm, public boundary, per-tensor quantization, shape/signature, dtype/quantization, and lineage behavior remain protected.
+Public protection now covers all internal data and gate tensors while fixed permutations, per-tensor quantization, metadata, lineage, pruning, and stats behavior remain protected.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.